Meteo-Concept/debufrizer/README.md

 contact@meteo-concept.fr

 under the GNU Public License (GPL) version 3 or higher.
-The text of the license is available in the License file.
+The text of the license is available in the LICENSE file.

 © SAS JD Environnement 2025